 How to obtain a Marriage License?One of the two parties should come to the Marriage Bureau in Room 4555 of the Moultrie Courthouse and complete a Marriage License Application.
 Identification and proof of age of both parties is required in the form of driver’s license, government-issued non-driver’s ID, or passport.
 The minimum age for marriage in the District of Columbia is 18 years, or 16 years with the consent of a parent or guardian.
 Proof of age for the applicants must be shown and may be demonstrated by driver's licenses, birth certificates, passports, or similar official documents.
 The marriage license application fee is $35.00 (this fee will be waived if the applicants’ original DC Domestic Partnership Certificate and is presented at the time of application).
 The certificate of marriage fee is $10.00.
 All fees must be paid in cash or by money order (made payable to Clerk, D.C.
 Superior Court) for a license to be issued.The marriage license application must include social security numbers, addresses, dates of birth for both parties as well as previous marriage information, that is, the city, state, country of each marriage and the ending status of each, such as, by divorce or death.
 We also request that the application include home and work telephone numbers for both parties.Religious celebrants and judges other than those of the D.C.
 Courts must be authorized by the Court and registered by the Marriage Bureau in order to perform legal marriages in the District of Columbia.
 The full name of the intended celebrant must be given at the time of the application.
 Otherwise, a request for a civil wedding may be made and a clerk will schedule the marriage ceremony with a court official on or near the date you request, but not sooner than ten business days after your license is issued.By law, three full days must pass between the day of application to the day that the license can be issued.
+For example, if a party filed an application on Monday, the license will not be issued until Friday.
 The receipt showing that you paid the application fee is required to pick up the license.
 Marriage licenses are not issued by mail.
 Once issued, a marriage license does not expire.
 Note: A third party may apply on a couple’s behalf, but must bring the couples’ identification and the fee.

 - Please note: the Application Center will be open from 8:30 am - 5:00 pm, however Applications accepted until 4:30 pm.